connellsharp/Firestorm/docs/contrib/solution-architecture.md

 Each `Stem<>` class handles one item type (for example a DTO or auto-generated Entity class) and maps API behaviours to its members.

-#### Attributes
-Defines the attributes used to decorate Stem classes and defines ways to analyse them to build Definitions.

-- **Basic**: Currently all the attributes. `Get`, `Set`, `Identifier`, `Authorize`, etc.

 #### Fuel
 Contains **implementations** of the interfaces used by the Engine, providing a `StemEngineContext` that uses a cached analysis of the Definitions.

 Cache is built using factories and resolvers from the `IStemsFeatureSet` objects in the `StemConfiguration`.

-Feature sets are defined in derived libraries.
-Additional feature sets can be installed separately.
+#### Essentials
+Defines the attributes used to decorate Stem classes and ways to analyse them to build Definitions.

+Two feature sets are exposed by default:
-- **Essential**: builds the expressions and delegates from the main `Get`, `Set` attributes.
+- **Basic**: builds the expressions and delegates from the main `Get`, `Set` and `Identifier` attributes.
 - **Substems**: navigate though sub-collections and sub-items defined with the `Substem` attribute.

 #### Roots